-Ask me for dinner recommendations in Versailles or come home on the RER C train which you catch at the front of the chateau.
-The RER train can drop you off on the Seine so you can get out at the Eiffel Tower or Musée d'Orsay stops, for example.
+Ask me for dinner recommendations in Versailles or return using a different route, take the RER C train which you catch at the front of the chateau.
+It stops at stations along the Seine so you can get out at the Eiffel Tower or Musée d'Orsay.